-• Use Cookie Persistence (recommended) <if you chose SSL pass-through, "(recommended)" does not appear> Leave this default option to have the BIG-IP system create a new cookie persistence profile (cookie insert mode).
+Use Cookie Persistence (recommended)

+Leave this default option to have the BIG-IP system create a new cookie persistence profile (cookie insert mode).
 With Cookie persistence, the BIG-IP system uses an HTTP cookie stored on the client's computer to allow the client to reconnect to the same server previously visited.
-We recommend this method for most configurations, except for SSL pass-through.